 How is ABJ Drones different?

-Our patented ABJ WindVue technology has revolutionized the way wind turbine blades are inspected.
+Our unique ABJ WindVue technology has revolutionized the way wind turbine blades are inspected.
 After years of research, trials and software development, drone pilots are now able to see up to 15 cm into the blade by using x-ray like drone technology.
 Specialized sensor systems deliver high-resolution pictures as the patented thermal scan technology identifies delamination, structural damages and other defects of external and internal blade surfaces.

 Why It Matters